XelHaku/FlashLiveDataAggregatorAPI/README.md

-# FlashLiveDataAggregatorAPI
+# FlashScoreAggregatorAPI
- nodejs server with FlashLive data
+ Express server to gather FlashScore data and make it available as a publicAPI